 - Where do kids get dropped off/picked up, and how does that process work?
 Do you have to walk them in and stay until school starts or do they stay in a designated space with an on-duty teacher or attendant?

 - What is the basic daily schedule for the kids?
 It is good to know the schedule and start them on it before the first day.
 Remember, most schools don’t have a nap time!

 - How does the school handle discipline?
 This will be different for each teacher but usually the school has a basic framework to follow.
 It’s helpful to get to know the terms they use for discipline so you can start using them ahead of time.

 Look at the school schedule for the year.

 Each district posts a calendar of early release and recess days.
 It is good to have this ahead of time so you don’t get caught unprepared.

 Since I am a working parent, I made sure to check the costs of child care before and after school.
 This is not usually handled through the school itself, so it is important to check out your options in advance.
 A few more other things to ask about are the costs are lunches, school supplies (ask how many times of year these are requested), field trips, fundraisers (they’re almost constant) and don’t forget about summer camp!

 Help your child be prepared.

 In addition to getting yourself organized, it’s important to talk with your child about what to expect on the first day.
-First Things First’s Parent Kit offers some great tips on preparing your child for that first day.
+First Things First’s New Parent Guide offers some great tips on preparing your child for that first day.
 With a little planning for kindergarten, you’ll both be ready.